fgm/mongodb/docs/install.md

 # Installation and Settings

+To summarize:

+- Install prerequisites
+- Download the MongoDB module suite to the site
+- Configure settings

-## Prerequisites
+## Installing the prerequisites

-The MongoDB module and sub-modules need some configuration to be useful.
+The MongoDB module and submodules need some configuration to be useful.
 This guide assumes that :

 * A [MongoDB][download] 4.2 to 6.x server instance has already been installed,
   configured and is available for connection from the Drupal instance.
+* The [mongodb][mongodb] (not [mongo][mongo]) PHP extension version 1.13 or
+  later is installed and configured.
 * The site will be running [Drupal][drupal] 9.4.x, 9.5.x or 10.0.x,
   with [Drush][drush] 11.x.
-* The [mongodb][mongodb] (not [mongo][mongo]) PHP extension version 1.13 or
-  later is installed and configured.
 * PHP is version 8.1.x.
 PHP 8.2.x should work but is not tested: be sure to [report any issue][report] you could have with it.
 * We highly recommend [using Composer](#installing-using-composer)
-  to install and use this module.

-Check out the [MongoDB extension and library for PHP][PHPMongoDBlib]
+  to install and use this module, and its dependency, the [MongoDB extension and library for PHP][PHPMongoDBlib]

 Installing MongoDB itself is best explained in these official resources maintained by MongoDB Inc.: